xpdAcq/xpdAcq/doc/cheat_sheet.rst

   save_last_tiff()

+With this function, the image will be saved to a ``.tiff`` file.
+The metadata associated with the image will be saved to a ``.yml`` file which is a text file and can be opened with a text editor.
+Saving behavior can be modified by changing the default function arguments.
+Type ``save_last_tiff?`` to see the allowed values.

 **Pro Tip**: this function is often typed just after ``prun()`` in the collection environment, so that the data are extracted out of the NSLS-II database and delivered to you automatically when the scan finishes.
 You can then play around with them and take them home as you like.

+The following
-The following functions are more useful for running in the ``analysis`` environment to fetch scans from the database selectively if you don't want a dump of every scan.
+functions are more useful for running in the ``analysis`` environment to fetch scans from the database selectively if you don't want a dump of every scan.